 Let me know in the comments – have you niched down or are you still struggling?
 Do you think finding your blog’s focus will work better for you?

-Also I am re-launching my first course Blog While You 9-5 — my course all about how to better balance your blog with your full time commitments including your day job.
-In the past 4+ years, I’ve grown my blog on the side, all while working full time and also doing freelance social media management.
+Also if you’re looking for help with balancing your blog with your life, check out my course Blog While You 9-5 which is all about how to better balance your blog with your full time commitments including your day job.
+In the past several years, I grew from a lifestyle blogger, into sharing free legal info and now this website is my side hustle that helps to pay the bills, all while working full time.
 It can be pretty crazy, but it’s totally doable.
 The course includes tips and methods for figuring out your focus, growing with social media, time management, tax info, and more.